Show All Answers

 You can view hotspot user manuals (by hotspot type) here: Franklin T9 (PDF), Franklin T10 (PDF), JeXstream (PDF), or Alcatel Linkzone (PDF).

 TO GET STARTED:

-Need help?
+Need additional help?
 Call T-Mobile at 1-800-375-1126.

-Data usage is unlimited and internet content is NOT filtered.
+Data usage is unlimited and internet content is not filtered.
 The library does not track internet usage.
 By borrowing and using the hotspot, you are agreeing not to engage in illegal activity.
 The library is not responsible for any files, data, or personal information accessed or transmitted using the Wi-Fi hotspot.

 Hotspots can be used inside the continental U.S. and in Puerto Rico.
 There is no international data or roaming available.
 See the T-Mobile coverage area for further details.

-If you lose or damage a hotspot you will be charged a replacement fee, as described below:
+If you lose or damage a hotspot, you will be charged a replacement fee, as described below: